Follow the links below for individual policies.

 The scheduling of vacation leave, SDOs and banked EDOs prior to commencing leave;

-Provides operational flexibility in recognition that there will be times when the full leave entitlement may not be able to be taken;
+Provides operational flexibility in recognition that there will be times when full leave credits may not be able to be taken;

-The annual fiscal year entitlement for vacation leave is as follows:
+The annual fiscal year allocation for vacation leave is as follows: